You may cancel your booking with a refund up to 7 days before arrival, without need for justification.*

 Alternatively, Marrakech Menara Airport (RAK) is located around 184 km / 114 mi / 2 hours & 30 minutes drive to the east of Essaouira and the hotel.
 This airport is well-served with international flights from most European capitals and a number of major cities, including from the UK.

-Monday to Friday from 9 a.m. to 8 p.m. and Saturdays, Sundays and holidays from 10 a.m. to 6 p.m.
+From Monday to Friday from 9 a.m. to 7 p.m. and on Saturdays, Sundays and French bank holidays from 9 a.m. to 6 p.m.

 Local call charges may apply.